Chronology of Video Game Systems

 • In Olympia, United Kingdom, the European Computer Trade Show is held, over three days.
 8500 people attend.
 Sony previews the PlayStation video game system.
 [736.14]

-• At Sega company headquarters in London, England, Sega officially unveils the Saturn video game system, showing Virtua Fighter and Daytona USA games.
+• At Sega company headquarters in London, England, Sega officially unveils the Saturn video game system, showing Virtua Fighter and Daytona USA video games.
 [736.15]

 • NEC unveils the R4300 processor, a 64-bit chip developed by MIPS Technologies for use in Nintendo's next home video game system (Ultra-64, Project Reality).
 The 100 MHz processor performs at about 125 MIPS.
 [69]